-A day's worth of solid waste from a large dog contains about 7.8 billion bacteria.
-Bacteria carried by runoff can make animals and people sick.
-So keep your dog's waste out of your local watershed by collecting it in a plastic bag and disposing of it properly.
+A day's worth of solid waste from a large dog contains about 7.8 billion bacteria, which can make people or animals sick if they come in contact with it or if it gets into runoff.
+So keep your dog's waste out of the watershed by always carrying a plastic bag and collecting it for proper disposal.